Dr Emma Fiedler

-Emma's main areas of interest are the production and development of near-real-time and long term analyses of sea surface temperature (SST) using the OSTIA system.
+Emma's main areas of interest are the production and development of near-real-time and long term analyses of sea surface temperature (SST) using the Ocean models at the Met Office system.

 Her research activities include high latitude SST and sea ice relationships, lake surface temperatures and lake ice, and validation of SST analyses using Argo data.
 She also works on inter-comparisons of SST datasets.